lucaspinacosta/GameOverlay/README.md

 # GameOverlay
-Game overlay with usefull widgets
+Game overlay with usefull widgets for windows 11 and windows 10.